-How to develop planning scenarios
+How to develop scenarios of the future

 to use in strategic planning.